cztomsik/graffiti/docs/status.md

 ---

 # Project status
-We are currently doing major rewrite after which we will mark it as 1.0 release.
+Finishing major rewrite after which 1.0 will be released.
 After that it might be considered good enough for some simple apps.

 ## Known issues
-- negative dimensions will block forever (WR will not generate a frame)
-- font size can now be only one of [10, 12, 14, 16, 20, 24, 34, 40, 48]
-- only `Arial` font is supported yet (no matter what font family you define)
+- only one font (`Roboto`) is supported yet (no matter what font family you define)
+  - only some glyphs are provided
 - only `normal` font weight is supported yet
 - windows platform is not supported yet

 ## Performance
-At this point, performance is not a priority nor a current goal.
+There's still a lot of low hanging fruit but it's already fast enough to run on raspi 3.

-But when it gets closer to v2, it should be way faster than comparable electron/web app simply because we don't have to support various web features accumulated over the 30 ys history and because we also make some shortcuts where it makes sense.
+Soon, it should be way faster than comparable electron/web app simply because we don't have to support various web features accumulated over the 30 ys history and because we also make some shortcuts where it makes sense.

+That said, the comparison is not fair and some things will take months/ys to get done good enough (accessibility, i18n)